-Tools Used: HTML, CSS, JavaScript, SQL, Docker, JSONDescription: Wolf's Den is a point-of-sales app from the customer's perspective.
+Tools Used: HTML, CSS, JavaScript, SQL, Docker, JSONProject Description: Wolf's Den is a point-of-sales app from the customer's perspective.
 Wolf's Den is similar to any restaurant website capable of handling orders, so users are able to look at the menu and place an order.
-I worked on this project in a team of 2, where the main requirement was that the program had to be a Progressive Web App (PWA), meaning that the program had to be installable and have a consistent experience among different devices.
-This project was also my first experience with using SQL and learning how to use databases with it.
+What I did: I worked on this project in a team of 2, where the main requirement was that the program had to be a Progressive Web App (PWA), meaning that the program had to be installable and have a consistent experience among different devices.
+I specifically worked on implementing the backend API Endpoints, the DAOs, and the database.
+What I learned: With this project I learned a lot of the more complicated foundational parts of backend development.
+This project was the culmination of all I've learned for web development, putting into practice my backend knowledge of things like APIs and DAOs, integrating the backend with the frontend, and implementing a database with SQL.

 Coffee Maker